 Temporary credentials

-Authenticate to your private object storage using temporary credentials while creating or updating your Deployment.
-Temporary credentials provide better security since they expire (more) quickly.
+Authenticate using temporary credentials in the create or update Deployment flow.
+Temporary credentials provide better security since they are not saved and expire (more) quickly.

 - S3